 Your obligations when an employee leaves

-When an employee leaves, you must calculate that person's earnings and deductions, prepare a T4 Summary and complete a Record of Employment (ROE).
+When an employee leaves your business, you must calculate that person's earnings and deductions, prepare a T4 Summary, and complete a Record of Employment (ROE).
 If you dismiss an employee, you will usually have to provide pay in lieu of notice and severance pay.
-Find out about the requirements in your jurisdiction.

 - T4 — Information for employers